The Tale of Two Queensryches

 Over the course of their thirty-plus year recording and touring career, Queensryche came to define the term "progressive" metal.
 Anchored by the trademark twin-guitar heroics of Chris DeGarmo and Michael Wilton and the jaw dropping vocal acrobatics of Geoff Tate, Queensryche earned massive critical praise throughout the 1980s and were known as "the thinking man's metal band" thanks to such heady opuses at 1984's The Warning, 1986's Rage For Order, and 1988's epic concept album Operation: Mindcrime.
 1990's Empire proved to be Queensryche's mainstream high point, scoring triple platinum sales and a Grammy nominated single with the Pink Floyd-ian "Silent Lucidity."

-Unfortunately, Queensryche's recent years have been marked with struggle.
-Many fans consider 1994's Promised Land to be the band's last truly essential work and since then, the band has fought an uphill battle to remain relevant.
+Many fans consider 1994's Promised Land to be the band's last truly essential work.
+Since then, the band has fought an uphill battle to remain relevant.
 Guitarist Chris DeGarmo - one of the band's major songwriters - left the group after 1997's under-performing Hear In The Now Frontier disc and soon Queensryche found themselves releasing album after underwhelming album (Q2K, anyone?
 Tribe?
 American Soldier?
 Nah, I didn't think so) with a rotating cast of replacement guitarists, to middling reviews and dwindling record sales.

 Trouble in Paradise?

-By the mid-2000s, Queensryche's album sales had declined to semi-comatose levels, but they remained a powerful draw on the concert circuit.
+By the mid-2000s, Queensryche's album sales had declined to comatose levels, but they remained a powerful draw on the concert circuit.
 At this point it had become semi-common knowledge amongst fans that Queensryche weren't so much a "band" as a vehicle for vocalist Geoff Tate to indulge in his artier musical interests...which were far removed from the classic heavy metal sound that the band was initially known for.
-(Tate had been vocal in interviews over the years about his distaste for metal in general, saying that he'd never considered QR to be a "metal" band.)
-To his credit, Tate did try to throw old fans a bone with 2006's Operation: Mindcrime II, even giving the legendary Ronnie James Dio a cameo in the role of "Dr. X." (which may have scored them some "metal" scene points), but the album as a whole felt like a calculated effort to reignite flagging fan interest by riding on past glories.
+Tate had been vocal in interviews over the years about his distaste for metal in general, saying that he'd never considered QR to be a "metal" band.
+To his credit, Tate did try to throw old fans a bone with 2006's Operation: Mindcrime II album, which featured a vocal cameo by the late, legendary Ronnie James Dio as the evil "Dr. X" -- which may have scored them some "metal" scene points, but the album as a whole felt like a calculated effort to reignite flagging fan interest by riding on past glories.

 By this point, Queensryche was Tate's family business as well as his band.
-Geoff's wife Susan had been their manager for a number of years and his daughter Miranda (who was also married to then-current Queensryche guitarist Parker Lundgren) was in charge of their merchandising and other business affairs.
-The rest of the band members, while seemingly OK with these arrangements on the outside, had apparently begun harboring resentments that would eventually come to a head.
+His wife Susan had been the band's manager for a number of years and his daughter Miranda (who was married to QR guitarist Parker Lundgren) was in charge of their merchandising and other business affairs.
+The rest of the band members, while seemingly OK with these arrangements on the outside, had apparently begun harboring resentments which inevitably came to a head.
 The final straw may have been the ill-fated "Queensryche Cabaret" tour of 2009-10, billed as "The World's First Adults-Only Rock Show" in which the band performed in a circus-like atmosphere with acrobats, strippers, fire breathers and drag queens on stage with them.
-Reviews of the "Cabaret" tour were savage and the absolutely dismal performance of 2011's Dedicated To Chaos album - the lowest selling of their career - probably didn't help things much, either.
+Reviews of the "Cabaret" tour were savage and the absolutely dismal performance of 2011's Dedicated To Chaos album - the lowest selling of their career - likely didn't help much.